 If you enjoy making graphs, you may also enjoy making your own resources!
 I make 100% of my own resources for my classroom including notes, worksheets, activities, assessments, and more.
 Remember, you can download the free step-by-step cheat sheet!

-If you are interested in making your own teacher resources, you may also like these blog posts:
+If you are interested in making your own teacher resources, you need to sign up for my FREE training at LindsayBowden.com/Training!
+You may also like these blog posts:

 If you make your own graphs, let me know how it goes below!